waccit/unified-red/README.md

 ng build --watch
 ```

-Use the _--prod_ flag for a production build:
+Use the _--configuration production_ flag for a production build:

 ```
-ng build --prod
+ng build --configuration production
 ```

 We also suggest _lint_ checking with: